Skip to main content

 What devices support YouTube TV in 4K?

 This is where things get a little tricky.
-Not every piece of hardware out there supports 4K resolution, of course (and your TV also will have to have a 4K panel).
+Not every piece of hardware supports 4K resolution, and your TV will also need a 4K panel.
 Here’s the official list of devices that support YouTube TV in 4K:

 • 4K smart TVs running Android TV